Sound of Colors (film)

-Sound of Colors (地下鐵) is a 2003 Hong Kong romance film directed by Joe Ma.
+Sound of Colors (地下鐵) is a 2003 Hong Kong romantic comedy film directed by Joe Ma.
 It is an adaptation of the Taiwanese children's picture book of the same name by Jimmy Liao.

+Premise

+The film tells a story about friendship and love.
+There are no villains among the characters, only Ho Yuk-ming, the founder of a dating agency, has a complicated personality.
+He is overly proud and lies often, but he is still essentially a good person.